Patricia Quinn: Career

 In October 2008, Quinn made a guest appearance in a production of The Rocky Horror Picture Show in New York City, participating in a question-and-answer session as well as unexpectedly performing "Science Fiction/Double Feature".
 She attended a Rocky Horror Picture Show convention in Atlantic City, New Jersey in July 2011, answering questions as well as introducing a performance of the show, staged at the House of Blues.

 In May 2013, she served as the honorary Master of Ceremonies for a Rocky Horror Picture Show performance at the Dallas based Texas Frightmare Weekend horror convention.
 That same month, she was the guest of honour at a "40th Anniversary Tribute Concert" to the original Rocky Horror Show stage production, hosted at the Victoria Theatre in San Francisco, California by local drag celebrity Peaches Christ.
 During the tribute conference, Quinn performed "Science Fiction/Double Feature", answered questions on stage with Christ, and signed autographs for the audience.

+In 2020, Quinn was impersonated by drag performer Aiden Zhane on the twelfth season of the reality competition television series RuPaul's Drag Race as part of the Snatch Game challenge.
+The show's judges criticised Zhane for portraying Quinn as forgetful and neglecting to employ a Northern Irish accent, and she was eliminated following her performance in the challenge.
+Quinn released a statement following the episode that she was "disgusted beyond belief" at the impersonation: "I did not respect being described as a ‘old cookie woman’ or being depicted as a washed-up actress who has taken too many drugs".
+She expressed a wish that Zhane had given her "the common courtesy of a 'heads up'" before the episode aired.